XrmSeries/ModResolver/README_EN.md

 > 💡 The Free Edition is fully functional with a free trial on first launch.
 The Paid Edition unlocks unlimited batch operations and maximum speed.

+Free users can directly use the latest data files shared by paid users to skip the indexing step and avoid long waiting times caused by low thread limits.

+The following data directories can be shared:

+.modresolver\crawl_cache

+.modresolver\db

+Please do not share other directories, as they may contain your private data.

 ---

 ## 🛒 Get the Paid Edition